ropensci/roweb3/content/blog/2026-05-19-ftc-guide/index.en.md

 [^2]: "The R community speaks Portuguese"

-{{< figure src = "Translathon-LatinR-3.png" alt = "Screenshot of the Zoom call for the translathon, showing participants and a screenshare of the pull-request translation process." >}}
+{{< figure src = "Translathon-LatinR-3.png" alt = "Screenshot of the Zoom call for the translathon, showing participants and a screenshare of the pull-request translation process." caption = "Demonstrating the PR process during the translathon">}}

 Similarly, a **mini-hackathon** is a short (typically ~2-hour), live, online coworking session designed to help people make their first contributions to open-source software.
 Participants work on small, well-prepared tasks such as fixing bugs, improving code, or updating documentation.